-The call for nominations are currently closedClosing date
+The call for nominations is currently closed

 The award recognises research in human genetics and honours the contribution to science in human cytogenetics by the late Ruth Stephens Gani.

-Its purpose is to recognise distinguished research in human genetics, including clinical, molecular, population and epidemiological genetics and cytogenetics.
+Its purpose is to recognise outstanding contributions to research in human genetics, including clinical, molecular, population and epidemiological genetics and cytogenetics.
 It will be awarded to early-career researchers up to 10 years post PhD in the calendar year of nomination, except in the case of significant interruptions to a research career.
 The award will be made annually and is restricted to candidates who are normally resident in Australia and for research conducted mainly in Australia.

+This award is open to nominations for candidates from all genders.
 The Australian Academy of Science encourages nominations of female candidates and of candidates from a broad geographical distribution.

 Candidates may be put forward for more than one award.
 If a proposed candidate is already the recipient of an Academy early-career honorific award, they will not be eligible for nomination for another early-career or mid-career honorific award.
 A mid-career honorific award recipient will also not be eligible for nomination for another mid-career honorific award.
 Fellows of the Academy are ineligible to be nominated for early and mid-career awards.

-© 2020 Australian Academy of Science
+© 2023 Australian Academy of Science